mjoshd/ESP32_MQTT-LWT_JSON_LEDs/README.md

 * Adapted for use with ESP32

-* Added MQTT LWT functionality (example uses Core Mosquitto addon)
+* Added MQTT LWT functionality

 * Added Color Temperature slider for use in Home Assistant